 Whether you rent in Little Rock, a university town like Fayetteville, or a smaller community, Arkansas renters benefit from documentation that holds up to landlord scrutiny.
-For renters in Arkansas, an emotional support animal letter is the document that keeps you and your animal together, even where leases say “no pets.”
+A valid emotional support animal letter, written by a Arkansas-licensed professional, is what turns a no-pet lease into an approved accommodation.

 Generalized anxiety, panic disorder, or chronic worry that interferes with focus, sleep, or daily routines.